conmaol/gadelica/grammar/nouns/grammatical-dependents/modifiers/adjectives.md

 > `Cha do leig i Fionn beag as a h-aire.` ‘She did not let little Finn out of her attention.’

-In the above example, the nominative masculine proper noun `Fionn` is modified by the adjective `beag` ‘little’.
+In this example, the nominative masculine proper noun `Fionn` is modified by the adjective `beag` ‘little’.

 Moreover, *common nouns* can be modified by adjectives too: